-MASTER CLASS WITH COMPLICITE – Theatre Yes is is thrilled to announce that it is co-hosting a workshop with world renowed theatre practitioners Complicite April 28-30, 2017 as part of Theatre Alberta’s Rocky Mountain Series collaboration with the Banff Centre.
+MASTER CLASS WITH COMPLICITE – Registration for this once-in-a-life time opportunity to work with world renowed theatre practitioners COMPLICTE IS LIVE!
+REGISTER HERE.
+Theatre Yes is is thrilled to be co-hosting this workshop April 28-30, 2017 as part of Theatre Alberta’s Rocky Mountain Series collaboration with the Banff Centre.
 MORE

 Nov 24th – Dec 4th Theatre Yes presented ANXIETY pan-Canadian collaboration between seven small-scale, experimental theatre companies to create a found-space, immersive production, which explored the nature of our angst in the digital world.
 Theatre Yes approached six small-scale theatres, from across the country representing a variety of regions and artistic practices to participate.
 Each collaborating partner contributed a 10-minute, immersive performance-installation piece that examines anxiety, its mechanisms and how it shapes our lives.
 Thanks and ever thanks to our artistic collaborators Northern Light Theatre from (Edmonton), Theatre Skam (Victoria) and Outside the March (Toronto), LoHiFi Production (Halifax) and Curtain Razors (Regina) add Théâtre à corps perdus (Montreal).
 Heartfelt thanks to the EVERYONE who donated to our GO FUND ME campaign, billeted and drove artists, drove and arranged buses, worked front of house, and the oh-so-many people who lent us things and went above and beyond to make it happen.